canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 ### Prerequisites

 To deploy wordpress-k8s charm, you will need a juju bootstrapped with any kubernetes controller.
-To see how to bootstrap your installation of juju with microk8s, please refer to the documentation on microk8s [installation](https://juju.is/docs/olm/microk8s).
+To see how to bootstrap your juju installation with microk8s, please refer to the documentation on microk8s [installation](https://juju.is/docs/olm/microk8s).

 ### Setting up the environment

-To easily clean up the resources and to segregate your workload from the contents of this tutorial, it is recommended to set up another environment by adding a new model with the following command.
+To easily clean up the resources and to separate your workload from the contents of this tutorial, it is recommended to set up another environment by adding a new model with the following command.

 ```